Covestro’s high-performance polyurethane infusion resin system is especially suited to vacuum infusion production of large wind turbine blades.

 How does PU infusion resin improve productivity?

 Polyurethane resin has a lower viscosity and better fluidity than epoxy resin, which can result in a faster infusion speed.
-When used for thick layers or heavy glass fiber fabrics, the amount of polyurethane resin infused is much higher than that of epoxy resin under the same time conditions.
+When used for thick layers or heavy glass fiber fabrics, the amount of polyurethane resin infused is much lower than that of epoxy resin under the same time conditions.

 The fast curing time of polyurethane resin means no post-curing is needed, which enhances the efficiency of wind turbine blade production.
 The diagram below shows how polyurethane resin can reduce the production time for a spar cap, for example.

 How does PU enhance a wind turbine blade’s performance?

 The interface bonding performance between polyurethane resin and glass fiber is superior to epoxy with glass fiber.
 Both matrix (casting) and glass fiber composites (FRP) of polyurethane resin feature much better mechanical properties.